William Peter Blatty Did a Great Service for the Church by Writing “The Exorcist”

 “What can create that opening?
 Drugs, certainly.”

 In the book, however, the young girl provides an opening to demonic forces by playing with an Ouija board.
-Thus, readers who cared to notice were warned that engaging with unidentified spirits was dangerous, just as the Church has also directed the faithful to avoid any kind of supernatural practiecs designed to predict or control the future, or, more directly, to access the power of Satan for any purpose whatsoever.
+Thus, readers who cared to notice were warned that engaging in the occult (In Latin, defined as "knowledge of the hidden") was dangerous.

+Indeed, the Church has directed the faithful to avoid any kind of practiecs designed to predict or control the future, or, more directly, to access the power of Satan for any purpose whatsoever.
+Three decades ago, when I interview the chief exorcist of Rome, he emphasized that Revelation has supplied us with all the information we need to conteplate the future, one in which Jesus Christ will ultimately triumph over the Devil.

 The film adaption of The Exorcist raised these same questions, though some audiences (like Stephen King) were more inclined to view it as a horror film.

-The Times’ obituary took a slightly differently tact and described him as “the foremost writer in a new hybrid genre: theological horror.”

-At the time, the 1973 film's shocking special effects were deeply disrubing to many people.
-But embeded within the narrative was a surprisingly rich and accurate presentation of the Church's actual teaching on the Devil and his works.
-The physical agony of the young girl testified to the truth that the Father of Lies will enslave, not empower human beings.
+Yet, embeded within the narrative was a surprisingly rich and accurate presentation of the Church's actual teaching on the Devil and his works.
+The physical agony of the young girl alone testified to the truth that the Father of Lies will enslave, not empower human beings.

-Last year, Friedkin, who describes himself as anagostic, took up the issue of demonic possession in an article for Vanity Fair.
+Last year, Friedkin, who has described himself as anagostic, took up the issue of demonic possession in an article for Vanity Fair.
 He included an eyewitness account of an exorcism in Italy that had been videotaped with the permission of the exorcist, and he also featured the fascinating responses of medical experts to the victim's behavior during the videotaped ritual.

-Decades after he worked on the set of The Exorcist, Friedkin, like so many people, was still captivated by Blatty’s story.
+Decades after he worked on the set of The Exorcist, Friedkin, like so many people, was still captivated by Blatty’s story, and still pondering its deeper meaning.

-Blatty remained a devout Catholic to the end, And while he gained success and recognition in Hollywood, I had the strong sense that in the last years of his life, the profound spiritual and catechetical impact of The Exorcist mattered much more to him than the Oscar he won for Best Screenplay for his film adaption.
+Blatty remained a devout Catholic to the end, And while he gained success and recognition in Hollywood.
+But, during our 2011 meeting, and in subseqeunt phone calls on various matters related to the Church, I had the strong sense that in the last years of his life, the profound spiritual and catechetical impact of The Exorcist mattered more to him than the Oscar he won for Best Screenplay for his film adaption.

 May he rest in peace, and may we thank him for his unique success in educating the faithful and the larger public on the brutal reality of Satan in our world.